nalsadi/nalsadi/README.md

 ### Hello There 👋, I'm Naseem 😊

-I explore the intersection of machine learning, healthcare and blockchain!
+I explore the intersection of machine learning and blockchain!

   🎓 Ph.D. student at the University of McMaster under the supervision of Dr. Andrew Gadsden